Kate Middleton Proves She's a Pro With Kids in Sweet New Video

 The little girl then grabbed Kate’s hand as she led her back to a picnic table.

 Another little boy showed off his digging skills, prompting Kate to declare, “That is a very big worm!
-Who found that?” and the precious boy raised his hand proudly.
+Who found that?”
+The precious boy raised his hand proudly.

-It seems she is now ready to return to her duties, joining her husband, Prince William, at a Mental Health Summit next week ahead of Princess Eugenie’s Royal Wedding in Windsor, England.
+It seems she is now ready to return to her post, as she'll be joining Prince William at a Mental Health Summit next week ahead of Princess Eugenie’s royal wedding in Windsor, England.

 For more, watch the clip below: